-The toggle button in the Instrument Toolbar is used to open or close the Spectrum 3D Plot.
-The button is enabled only when the Spectrum Analyzer is under Amplitude Spectrum mode, because the spectral profiles are fed from the Spectrum Analyzer under that mode.
+The toggle button is in the Instrument Toolbar is used to open or close the Spectrum 3D Plot.
+The button is enabled only when the Spectrum Analyzer is under Amplitude Spectrum mode without "Cross Correlation" inter-frame processing, because the spectral profiles are fed from the Spectrum Analyzer under that mode.
 All intra-frame processing options set in the Spectrum Analyzer are applicable to the Spectrum 3D Plot too.